-QE2 visited the Dubai Dry Docks in March 2018.
+QE2 was taken under two to the Dubai Dry Docks in March 2018.
 Here she was repainted in a Royal Blue Hull (similar to how she was painted from 1994-1999); while new signage was placed on her superstructure and stern.
 Other works included the removal of the ship’s two propellers as well as the sealing up of underwater hull openings; such as bow thrusters and stabilisers; which are no longer needed in her static role.

 The ship opened to the public during a ‘soft launch’ on 18 April 2018.
 A variety of refurbished cabins as well as some public areas are now available for public visits and bookings are being taken on travel websites.
 In 2022 it was announced that Accor Hotels have taken over the management of QE2 Hotel and plan to further refurbish and enhance the ship.